Defra-Data-Science-Centre-of-Excellence/PowerBI_hackathon/README.md

 Here is the PDF copy of the Power BI report that uses the Leeds service request data.
 This report will be more suitable for you if you already feel somewhat comfortable with Power BI.
 It brings together all the features of Power BI, including importing data to DASH, advanced data cleaning in Power Query, creating measures using DAX and geospatial analysis.

 This report uses a dataset on Environment Service Requests received by Leeds City Council, which is available [here](https://datamillnorth.org/dataset/e61k0/environmental-service-requests).
 The data is available in Fluke's data lake workspace (location path is shown below).
 However, we'd recommend you try to download the data and upload it to your data lake workspace yourself.
-Here's our [Data handling guide](https://adb-7393756451346106.6.azuredatabricks.net/?o=7393756451346106#notebook/486749531468438/command/486749531468443)
+Here's our [Data handling guide](https://adb-7393756451346106.6.azuredatabricks.net/?o=7393756451346106#notebook/486749531468438/command/486749531468443).

-- Data Lake location: /dbfs/mnt/lab/unrestricted/fluke.kasemsubphaisarn@defra.gov.uk/Accelerator/Pilot/Leeds_Service_Requests_2007_2011.csv
+- Data Lake location **/dbfs/mnt/lab/unrestricted/fluke.kasemsubphaisarn@defra.gov.uk/Accelerator/Pilot/Leeds_Service_Requests_2007_2011.csv**

 ## 3.3 Using your own data